 How will the MBA help you achieve them?

 Personal MBA Coach’s Take: This is a straightforward career goals essay.
-Take a look at this recent blog: How to Think About Your Career Goals Essay for some thoughts on crafting and articulating your goals.
 Be sure to include both a short-term and long-term goal as asked, and don’t provide a list.
 These goals should flow logically from each other and from your current career (if they don’t, be sure to explain the transition from what you are doing now to the future goals!).
 While this essay does not ask about your past, a sentence or two for context on this choice and why you would be a good fit for this career would be expected and advised.
 But don’t rehash your resume here.
 Be sure to also think about why you are interested in this field and how you think you will be successful.

 Next, focus on why you want an MBA.
 Take the time to think about your overall profile and your strengths and development opportunities.
 The MBA should help you to fill in these skill gaps.
 Be sure to tell the admissions committee members what these gaps are and how you will close them.
 Be specific.
 Vague sentences and generalities are not likely to wow anyone here.
 Instead, do your research on what Stern has to offer and think about which of these offerings you will take advantage of.